ux-mark/nyc-fairies-tourist/README.md

 # NYC Tourist Info Website

 This project is a modern, responsive NYC trip planning website built with Next.js, Tailwind CSS v4.1, and Shadcn UI.
-It uses static site generation and is ready for deployment on Vercel or Digital Ocean App Platform (static hosting).
+It uses static site generation and is ready for deployment on Vercel.
 Data is sourced from `src/data/attractions.json`.

 ## Features
 - Responsive design for all devices